PurpleTurtleCreative/grouped-content/readme.txt

 == Changelog ==

-= 1.2.3 – 2020-05-15 =
+= 1.2.3 – 2020-05-18 =
 * Fix: Child pages published before their parent would have malformed permalinks
-* Fix: Parent pages would be overwritten when the child is updated if the parent is still draft
+* Fix: Parent page setting would be overwritten when updating a child page that has a draft parent
 * Tweak: Changed Font Awesome 5 for anonymous loading of Font Awesome 4.7.0 as suggested by the plugins team

 = 1.2.2 – 2020-05-12 =